Barron Trump Rumored for TikTok Board After $200M Crypto Windfall Claims — What It Would Mean for TikTok, Politics, and Markets

 Why this rumor detonated instantly

-Three threads intertwine: (1) the political rescue of TikTok via executive action suspending a looming ban, followed by the President’s quip that users “owe him big,” (2) a governance shock — a university freshman potentially joining the board of a platform with ~170M U.S. users, and (3) the market angle — boasts that Barron exploited the crypto liquidation to the tune of hundreds of millions.
+Three threads intertwine: (1) the political rescue of TikTok via executive action suspending a looming ban, followed by the President’s quip that users “owe him big,” (2) a governance shock — a university freshman potentially joining the board of a platform with ~170M U.S. users, and (3) the market angle — boasts that Barron abused a security vulnerability the crypto liquidation to the tune of hundreds of millions.
 The combination raises questions about conflicts of interest, regulatory perimeter, and market integrity that go well beyond one appointment.

 Could a 19-year-old legally sit on a board?